hyphacoop/handbook/finance.md

 - **Corporate Income Tax (RC)** is reported and remitted each tax year
 - **Payroll Deduction (RP)** is reported and remitted each pay period

 As a non-profit organization, our co-operative should have tax-exempt status and pay no corporate income tax.
-We do not have to collect GST/HST from clients and get GST/HST refunds for our puchases.

 The Finance WG is responsible for bookkeeping and calculating wage deductions using Quickbooks Online, then reporting and remitting appropriate withheld wages to CRA each month.